Ice129/My-World-Horror-Mod/Mod Ideas.md

 - sand mined from desert

 ## Item Ideas
+- map ids already starting at like 5

 - when opening a map, areas are pre marked out
   - these areas have random stuff
    - encampments